PJDude/PJDude/README.md

 $~$

-<h3 align="center">★ If you find my projects useful, I will be grateful for leaving a star ★</h3>
+<h3 align="center">⭐ If you find my projects useful, I would be grateful if you could leave a star. ⭐</h3>